rpeev/peek42/README.md

 ### UI

 If no log function has been called, *Konsole* is shown minimized.
 Click **Show** to show it.
-Whenever a log function is called, *Konsole* is shown and the log is scrolled to the bottom, so the latest logged object is visible.
+Whenever a log function is called, *Konsole* is shown and the log is scrolled to the top (entries are logged from oldest at the bottom to newest at the top), so the latest logged object is visible.
 Click **Minimize** to minimize it. *Konsole* is slightly transparent in an effort to minimize the need to be minimized.

 Clicking the title (**Konsole**) works like this: